pushpankq/LinkedList/README.md

 ![1*7NocQuitDciVu0gfSO6OBg](https://user-images.githubusercontent.com/14274827/113348369-20b1ef00-9354-11eb-83fd-dc8540724d3d.png)

--Linked List Diagram illustrating the head and tail nodes with nil pointers The Head’s previous node pointer is nil because no node comes before it.
+The Head’s previous node pointer is nil because no node comes before it.
 The Tail’s next node pointer is nil because no node comes after it.